Ercole28/Ercole28/README.md

 ## 🌱 Currently Learning

-I'm currently diving deep into Laravel 10 and Vue.js 3.
-These technologies are empowering me to build robust and scalable web applications.
+In addition to diving deep into Laravel 10 and Vue.js 3, I'm also actively expanding my skills by learning React and Node.js.
+By incorporating these technologies into my professional development, I am equipping myself to build a wide range of robust and scalable web applications.

 ## 🚀 Goals